msf1013/cs361-final-project-aes/README.md

 b) The program has 5 arguments which must be supplied via command line:

-   1) keysize: An integer, either 128 or 256, representing the key size in bits.
+   1) `keysize`: An integer, either 128 or 256, representing the key size in bits.
-   2) keyfile: Name of file containing the key.
+   2) `keyfile`: Name of file containing the key.
-   3) inputfile: Name of file containing input plaintext/ciphertext to process, depending on whether mode is encrypt/decrypt.
+   3) `inputfile`: Name of file containing input plaintext/ciphertext to process, depending on whether mode is encrypt/decrypt.
-   4) outputfile: Name of file where the output plaintext/ciphertext will be produced, depending on whether mode is encrypt/decrypt.
+   4) `outputfile`: Name of file where the output plaintext/ciphertext will be produced, depending on whether mode is encrypt/decrypt.
-   5) mode: A string, either 'encrypt' or 'decrypt'.
+   5) `mode`: A string, either 'encrypt' or 'decrypt'.

 Sample call: